lfbn/json-resume-validator/README.md

 This is a package who validates if a Resume is in JSON Resume format.
 It also validates if any desired properties are not empty.

-The validations that makes are, if:
+The validations that makes are:

-- It complies with JSON Schema of JSON Resume.
+- If complies with JSON Schema of JSON Resume.
-- It has certain fields filled in.
+- If has certain fields filled in.
 This is configurable.
+- If the country code (basics.countryCode) is in ISO-3166-1 ALPHA-2 format.
+If this field is empty, is not validated.

 ## Installing